Culture

 Noemi is a punchy rider who can get over hard climbs.
 She is still trying to find out where her limits lie.

-She turned professional on the road as a 19-year-old, leaving her full-time job caring for disabled people in a home.
-She is a two-time Under-23 Swiss time trial national champion but her heart belongs to the classics.
+Noemi turned professional on the road as a 19-year-old, leaving her full-time job caring for disabled people in a home.
+She is a two-time U23 Swiss time trial national champion but her heart belongs to the classics.
 Noemi loves a tough course, the more chaotic, the better.
 She is not afraid to be aggressive in the peloton and loves the excitement and energy of a hectic race.

 Magdeleine Vallieres

 It led her to her first pro win in 2024, when she won the Trofeo Palma Femina in Mallorca.
+It later led her to her rainbow jersey, which she won at the world championships in Kigali.

 Growing up in Sherbrooke, Quebec, Magdeleine rode with her local club.
 She raced mountain bikes, cyclocross, and road bikes as a teenager.
 She also learned how to track stand and to this day cannot resist the urge to track stand when she waits at red lights.
-As much as she loved racing in Quebec, Magdeleine soon realized that if she wanted to continue to compete and grow as a rider, she needed to go to Europe.
-She earned a spot with the UCI’s World Cycling Center program where she spent two seasons soaking up every opportunity she encountered and then turned pro.
+As much as she loved racing in Québec, Magdeleine soon realized that if she wanted to continue to compete and grow as a rider, she needed to go to Europe.
+She earned a spot with the UCI’s World Cycling Center program where she spent two seasons soaking up every opportunity she encountered before she turned pro.

 Kim Cadzow

-The kiwi came to cycling after a short stint in triathlon, a sport she took up as a teenager.
+The 24-year-old came to cycling after a short stint in triathlon, a sport she took up as a teenager.
 When she grew tired of constant running injuries, she made the switch to cycling and has loved every minute of it.

 She excels both in time trialing and on long climbs and appreciates the straightforwardness of both disciplines.
 Racing a TT or a climb means she doesn’t have to worry too much about tactics and can focus on pedaling and pushing herself to her limits, something Kim loves to do.

 Off the bike, she loves to relax with her husband by going for an easy ride or watching movies together.
+Kim values the time she gets to spend in New Zealand when she’s surrounded by her family and the landscape she adores.